 The Parks After School, Recreation and Community Services (PARCS) Department offers public access to green space for leisure and recreation, as well as providing organized programs and activities for the community.
 Last year 793 youth, largely from underserved neighborhoods, attended Camp Fresno completely free.
 Many of these children had never been out of Fresno before this opportunity.
-Camp Fresno remains in the FY25 Proposed Budget.
+Camp Fresno remains in the FY25 Adopted Budget.

-In FY25, Measure P revenue is budgeted at \$46,497,100.
+In FY25, Measure P revenue is budgeted at \$46,524,900.
 In addition, \$41,255,900 is being carried over from FY24 as these funds have yet to be fully expended.
 These funds are already programmed to capital projects, and to organizations specific to Measure P funding categories.

-Thanks to Measure P funding, parks and trails are being beautified, programming for youth and seniors is being expanded, and we are adding more green space to include a 49-acre regional park at Peach and California.
-During FY25 the City anticipates seeking bids to begin Phase 1 of this new park development.
-A list of FY25 projects related to the PARCS Department is included in the FY25 Proposed Budget.
+Thanks to Measure P funding, parks and trails are being beautified and expanded while programming for youth and seniors is being enhanced.
+A highlight of this progress is Phase I of a new 49-acre community park at Peach and California Avenues.
+During FY25 the City has already sought bids to begin Phase 1 of this new park development.
+A list of FY25 projects related to the PARCS Department is included in the FY25 Adopted Budget.

 The Cultural Arts Plan was adopted by the City Council on August 10, 2023.
-During FY24, the Fresno Arts Council announced a request for proposals for expanded access to arts and culture.
-It is anticipated that the Fresno Arts Council will announce awards beginning in FY25. (\$9 million)
+During FY24, the Fresno Arts Council requested proposals for expanded access to arts and culture.
+The Parks, Recreation, and Arts Commission approved the first round of grants on July 15, 2024, totaling \$9.46 million.